-Subject Time Allocation Assessment Physical Education 2 x 50 min lessons per week All students are required by law to continue Physical Education until the end of Year 11.
-Students will be assessed on their effort and participation through the learning indicators.
+Physical Education 2 x 50 min All students are required by law to continue Physical Education until the end lessons of Year 11.
+Students will be assessed on their effort, participation and per week organisation through the learning indicators.

 Keeping fit and maintaining a healthy life style helps students stay mentally alert and able to learn.
 Being a healthy person will be an advantage in any future career.
-It develops both their mental and physical wellbeing, as well as social skills such as teamwork and leadership.
+It develops both their mental and physical wellbeing, as well as social skills such as communication, teamwork and leadership.